 Old Stove Recycling Form – Must be signed by recycler and stove professional

 Program Manual -- Detailed explanation of program background, incentives, processes, requirements, and terms and conditions.

 Qualified Equipment List -- List of all qualifying new stoves and associated rebate levels

-Webinar for Stove Professionals – 2016 presentation explaining application portal
+Webinar for Stove Professionals – 2019 presentation explaining the program and application portal

 Award Management Manual – Documentation about how to use the application portal

 Webinar on talking about Income Incentives- Short video on how to best talk to customers about the income based rebate adder available through this program.
 This video is made for Air Source Heat Pump installers, but most of the information is applicable to this program as well.

 Sample Application Documents- Sample documents to reference when filling out applications

 Customer Fact Sheet -- One-page fact sheet to explain rebate levels and program requirements to customers